Proudly Serving Montgomery County Maryland

 301 Inspiration Lane, Second Floor, Gaithersburg, MD 20878

 In therapy sessions with Dr. Carr, Riley welcomes clients into the consultation room, shows some love as they get seated, and then goes to his resting area as instructed before the session begins.
-At times, if he and the client BOTH desire, he may return to the client for pets during the session, but he knows to stay in his spot if needed to let the therapist and client focus on the conversation at hand.
-Dr. Carr believes that both the animal and the client have needs that must to be respected.
+At times, if he and the client BOTH desire, he may return to the client for pets during the session, but he knows to stay in his spot, if needed, to let the therapist and client focus on the conversation at hand.
+Dr. Carr believes that both the animal and the client have needs that must be respected.
 Riley will never be forced to interact with clients or asked to do anything (*other than going to his spot on command) that he is not comfortable doing.

 Fear of dogs is a very common phobia is children.
 When the child has developed this hesitation in the absence of a specific dog-related attack, treatment can often be successful in as little as three or so sessions.
 We know because we’ve seen it happen on multiple occasions.

 Riley has assisted in helping her younger clients work through their fear of dogs.
 If you or a loved one would like to reduce or eliminate your fears and discomfort around dogs, contact us directly for information about this Animal-Assisted Therapy service at (240) 252-3349.

 Do you know a teen or young adult interested in working with a therapist/dog team?
 We are working to add this service within the next few months.
 We will update this page when new information is available.

 If you want to learn more about animal-assisted therapy, check out Dr. Elizabeth Carr’s podcast on Mastering Counseling or on iTunes!